|

 Mistake 4: Overcomplicating your resume

-Too much jargon, long-winded explanations, outdated roles from the 90s, or internal titles no one understands – all of this makes your resume harder to grasp.
+Too much jargon, long-winded explanations, outdated roles, or internal titles no one understands – all of this makes your resume harder to grasp.

 Mistake 5: Thinking your cover letter will save the day